Impact of Disclosing Coronary Artery Disease Polygenic Risk Score on Cardiovascular Health

 - Intervention Model Description

-- Single-center, randomized, non-inferiority trial with two parallel groups: immediate disclosure of non-high coronary artery disease polygenic risk score (CAD PRS) versus deferred disclosure after 12 months.
+- Single-center, parallel-group, randomized clinical trial with two arms: immediate disclosure of coronary artery disease polygenic risk score (CAD PRS) results versus deferred disclosure after approximately 12 months.

 - Primary Purpose